DataDog/hiring-engineers/answers.md

 ![alert message with host ip output](https://user-images.githubusercontent.com/47703847/52931400-2c7bfc00-331a-11e9-8182-1e3986612cd0.png)

-As seen in the image my_metric was > 800.0
+As seen in the image my_metric was > 800.0 and host ip displayed as 10.0.2.5

 >> Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor: